 Best Hotels for Accommodation Near Angkor Wat Temple

 Millions of visitors to Angkor Wat Temple are accommodated in hotels in Siem Reap.
 This town is only 4.3 miles away from the site.
 Like others who visited Angkor before, you will need somewhere to stay.
 So, consider the following hotels:

 Le Tigre Hotel

-Le Tigre Hotel is located just 7 miles from the famous Angkor Wat ruins.
-It is a statuesque colonial-style villa hotel situated at the center of Siem Reap town and offers a superb street view.
+Le Tigre Hotel is 7 miles from the famous Angkor Wat ruins.
+It’s a statuesque colonial-style villa hotel situated at the center of Siem Reap town and offers a superb street view.
 The hotel is also close to many facilities in Siem Reap and is the most affordable option.

 HARI Residence & Spa